Valencia Fine Art Architecture Photography Holiday

 I also offer a one hour follow up after the workshop.
 You can use this how you wish; to help with selecting images, for help with editing or a mix of both.
 This is provided via a Zoom or online meeting.

-Access to Private Members Facebook group
+Access to Private Members Facebook community

 We also have a private Facebook group where members can join and post images for feedback and I answer questions and give help and advice.